ajslater/picopt/README.md

 # picopt

-A multi-format, recursive, multiprocessor aware, command line lossless image optimizer utility that uses external tools to do the optimizing.
+A multi-format, recursive, multiprocessor aware, command line, lossless image optimizer utility that can use external tools for even better optimizing.

-Picopt depends on Python [PIL](http://www.pythonware.com/products/pil/) to identify files and Python [rarfile](https://pypi.python.org/pypi/rarfile) to open CBRs.

 Picopt will optionally drop hidden timestamps at the root of your image directories to avoid reoptimizing images picopt has already optimized.

-The actual image optimization is best accomplished by external programs.
+## 💭 <a name="philosophy">Conversion Philosophy</a>

+### Warning

 Picopt transforms images in place and throws out the old image.
 Always have a backup of images before running picopt in case you are not satisfied with the results.

-## <a name="philosophy">Conversion Philosophy</a>

 ### Lossy Images